hen-chen/ML-Sentiment-Analysis/README.md

 To run the code, download the Reviews.csv from the [Kaggle link](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews/code?datasetId=18&sortBy=voteCount)

 Then, run all the cells in the code.
+Note that the runtime for the training of the architectures will take many hours.